weecology/lab-manual/UF-Policies:-IACUC-Forms-and-training.md

 Complete the AALAS modules available at: http://www.aalaslearninglibrary.org.
 * "Working with the IACUC (For Ag and Wildlife)"
 * "Working With The Laboratory Mouse"
 * "Working With The Laboratory Rat"

+_Note: Each training has 20 modules (~1 hour/training).
+Going through practice questions will help you pass the final exam at the end of each training since some practice questions are asked in the final exam._

+_Optional: Download the CEU and Exam certificates for each training, for your own perusal._

 *If you don't already have an account:*
 1. Visit https://iacuc.ufl.edu/secure/